 Prepare to fulfill your mission in life by earning your Master of Divinity (MDiv) at Grand Canyon Theological Seminary.
 Scholars undergo a rigorous program of ministry training and biblical and theological study to lay the framework for a future career ministering to God’s people.
-The Master of Divinity, offered online by Grand Canyon University, empowers bachelor’s-prepared individuals to develop a strong foundation for vocational ministry.
+Online and on-campus Master of Divinity programs offered by Grand Canyon University empowers individuals with a bachelor’s degree to develop a strong foundation for vocational ministry.

-Pursue advanced study in Christian leadership and biblical principles by enrolling in MDiv online classes at GCU.
+Pursue advanced study in Christian leadership and biblical principles by enrolling in on-campus or online MDiv degree classes at GCU.
 Study the word of God from anywhere, at any time with our dynamic online learning platform.
-Participate in intellectually stimulating discussions with instructors and your fellow students, and sharpen your skills as an effective and sensitive communicator.
-The MDiv program requires a total of 82 credits for completion.
+Participate in intellectually stimulating discussions with instructors and your fellow students in face-to-face classes and sharpen your skills as an effective and sensitive communicator.
+The on-campus and online MDiv degree program requires a total of 82 credits for completion.
 Most of the online classes are eight weeks in length.
-Evening classes are also available on campus.

-For individuals who wish to pursue ordained ministry, the Master of Divinity is the standard degree.
+For individuals who wish to be well-educated and properly equipped for ministry, the Master of Divinity degree is the standard degree.
 During your course of study, you will deepen your understanding of evangelism and discipleship which are vital to a faithful ministry.
 There is an emphasis on the development of Christian character.
-Future Christian leaders are trained to faithfully lead lives that align with the word of God.
+Future Christian leaders are trained to faithfully lead lives that align with the Word of God.

 The Master of Divinity degree follows a pastorally oriented curriculum.
 It is an intensive program of study that walks students through the history of Christianity, the biblical languages and the principles of Christ-centered preaching.
-Some of the core classes for the MDiv program include the following:
+Some of the core classes for the on-campus or online MDiv degree program include the following:

 - Christian Worldview and Mission